Can I visit your club as an observer?

 What do I do as a member?

-The first step for members is to work towards completing the CTM or Competent Toastmaster Award by completing the 10 speeches (5-7 minutes) contained in the Communications and Leadership Manual.
-Each speech is designed to help you develop a different aspect of public speaking and speech preparation.
-In addition to delivering speeches, members are encouraged to participate in meetings by signing up for roles and taking part in the Table Topics session of the meeting.
+Members work towards completing paths or projects as part of the Pathways Learning Experience.
+Each speech is designed to help develop a different aspect of public speaking and speech preparation.
+In addition to delivering speeches, members are encouraged to participate in meetings by signing up for other roles and taking part in the Table Topics session of the meeting.

 Where are meetings held?
 What time do meetings begin?